|

 of the American Revolution.
 Abraham Lincoln had a blatant disregard for The

 Constitution of the United States of America.
-His 'War of Aggression Against
+His 'War of aggression Against

 the South' changed America from a Constitutional Federal Republic to a